euwbah/musescore-xen-tuner/README.md

 The reason to use important ligatures is to **override the use of all original accidental symbols** in the accidental chains that the ligature applies to.
 This applies to all plugin operations (up/down/enharmonic).

+> [!TIP]
-> 🟢 Because important ligatures take precedence over all other enharmonic spellings, we need to make sure that &mdash; amongst the accidental chains the ligature applies to &mdash; all the symbols we need are represented in the ligature, including "non-ligatured" standard spellings.
+> Because important ligatures take precedence over all other enharmonic spellings, we need to make sure that &mdash; amongst the accidental chains the ligature applies to &mdash; all the symbols we need are represented in the ligature, including "non-ligatured" standard spellings.

 In a nutshell, the difference between a strong ligature and an important ligature is that a strong ligature still allows the original accidental chains' symbols to show up when respelling enharmonics (`J`), but an important ligature will not.

+> [!NOTE]
-> 🟠 While these non-ligatured symbols being overriden by an important ligature are not accessible from standard plugin operations (up/down/enharmonic), they will still be read correctly if these symbols are manually attached to the note.
+> While these non-ligatured symbols being overriden by an important ligature are not accessible from standard plugin operations (up/down/enharmonic), they will still be parsed correctly if these symbols are manually attached to the note.

 #### Weak & important ligatures case study: HEJI